Leroy McGuirk

 Leroy Michael McGuirk (December 13, 1910 – September 9, 1988) was an American amateur and professional wrestler, and wrestling promoter.
 He was involved in professional wrestling for more than fifty years.
-As one of the longest surviving members of the National Wrestling Alliance (NWA), he was affiliated with the promotion from 1949 to 1982, where he was a one-time NWA World Junior Heavyweight Champion.
+As one of the longest surviving members of the National Wrestling Alliance (NWA), he was affiliated with the organization from 1949 to 1982, where he was a one-time NWA World Junior Heavyweight Champion.

 Early life

 He was born in Garvin, Oklahoma.
 He suffered the loss of his father before he was twelve and had to endure the loss of sight in one of his eyes due to a swimming mishap.
 McGuirk overcame many adversities to persevere in wrestling.
-He started wrestling at Tulsa Central High School and competed at Oklahoma A&M from 1928 to 1932 under Edward C. Gallagher.
+He started wrestling at Tulsa Central High School in Tulsa, Oklahoma and competed at Oklahoma A&M from 1928 to 1932 under coach Edward C. Gallagher.

-Despite losing in the quarterfinals of the 1930 NCAA Tournament, McGuirk claimed the 155-pound title at the 1931 NCAA Tournament on March 28 in Providence.
-A year later, McGuirk competed in the 1932 NCAA Tournament at 174 pounds.
+McGuirk would lose in the quarterfinals of the 1930 NCAA Tournament.
+He would bounce back the next year to claim the 155-pound title at the 1931 NCAA Tournament.
+A year later, McGuirk competed in the 1932 NCAA Tournament at 174-pounds, where he finished as the NCAA runner-up.
+He finished his collegiate career as a two-time NCAA All-American.